tensorflow/tensorflow/tensorflow/tensorboard/README.md

 contain serialized protobufs, which are written to disk and sent to TensorBoard.
-To visualize the summary data in TensorBoard, you should evaluate the summary op, retrieve the result, and then write that result to disk using a SummaryWriter.
+To visualize the summary data in TensorBoard, you should evaluate the summary op, retrieve the result, and then write that result to disk using a summary.FileWriter.
 A full explanation, with examples, is in [the tutorial](https://www.tensorflow.org/versions/r0.11/how_tos/summaries_and_tensorboard/index.html).

 ### Tags: Giving names to data